-Grasp the two front burner wells and lift the cooktop up and prop it open with the prop rod provided.
+Grasp the two front burner wells and lift the cooktop up or off.
 Be careful of the pilots when the cooktop is up.

-After cleaning underneath the cooktop with hot, soapy water and a clean cloth, hold the cooktop up, return the prop rod to its storage position and lower the cooktop until it snaps into position.
+After cleaning underneath the cooktop with hot, soapy water and a clean cloth, lower or replace the cooktop.
 Be careful not to pinch your fingers.